 Our Conductor – Dan James

 The recipient of the George Hurst Conducting Prize from the Blackheath Conservatoire, Dan has worked with orchestras from both the UK and abroad.
-He began his conducting studies under Andrew Morley, later working with Sian Edwards, whilst studying at the Guildhall School of Music and Drama, and most recently with Denise Ham.
+He began his conducting studies under Andrew Morley, later working with Sian Edwards, Denise Ham and Colin Metters.